SandraCalero/MooveBoard/README.md

 - [react-router-dom](https://reactrouter.com/docs/en/v6): The routing of this application is managed with react-router-dom.
 - [react-redux](https://react-redux.js.org/introduction/getting-started): It is used to handle the global state of the application.
 - [redux-toolkit](https://redux-toolkit.js.org/tutorials/typescript): The official toolkit for efficient Redux development.
-- [typescript](https://www.typescriptlang.org/docs/): This project is built using typescript and was created using the template provided by create react app `npx create-react-app my-app --template typescript`
+- [typescript](https://www.typescriptlang.org/docs/): This project is built using typescript and was created using the template provided by create react app `npx create-react-app my-app --template typescript`.
-- [tailwindcss](https://tailwindcss.com/): This is the framework used for the styles of the app
+- [tailwindcss](https://tailwindcss.com/): This is the framework used for the styles of the app.

 ## Most important dev dependencies!

-- [eslint](https://eslint.org/): This is the lint to check the use of the style guide
+- [eslint](https://eslint.org/): This is the lint to check the use of the style guide.
-- [eslint-config-airbnb](https://github.com/airbnb/javascript): This is the style guide used
+- [eslint-config-airbnb](https://github.com/airbnb/javascript): This is the style guide used.
 - [husky](https://typicode.github.io/husky/#/): Used to check that the files comply with the style guide used in the project at the time of commit.
 - [prettier](https://prettier.io/): This is the formatter used in the project, which has a configuration explained in more detail below.
 - [lint-staged](https://github.com/okonet/lint-staged): Used in conjunction with husky to checker the linter during the commit.